RSamaraFintechpath/demo/README.md

 </br>

 * **Screenshots:**
-In the Iframe below you will see how our API working in swagger representation:
+In screenshots below we will see the swagger ui representation for our project and if you click on the image you will go to

-<iframe src="https://www.w3schools.com" title="W3Schools Free Online Web Tutorials"></iframe>
+swagger editor page and test it by yourself by paste the content for the following link: